MLBAMGames/NHLGames/README.md

 # /_First use_
 ## //_Requirements_
 NHLGames is an app built on .NET Framework 4.5.
-So, it's only available on Windows, Windows XP and Vista are not supported, and it works on any CPU (x86/x64).
-If you run NHLGames on Windows 7 you will probably need to install :
+It's only available on Windows (Windows XP, Vista are not supported).
+Any CPU architecture is supported (x86/x64).

+If you run NHLGames on Windows 7 you will probably need to install:
 - [.NET Framework 4.5](https://www.microsoft.com/en-ca/download/details.aspx?id=30653)

-You will also need, if you downloaded the simplified version instead of the complete version in the Releases page:
+If you downloaded the simplified version instead of the complete version in the Releases page, you'll need:
 - A supported [media player](#players)
 - A supported [streamer](#streamer)

 ## //_Is this app safe?_
 Yes, it is.
-However, some anti-virus or anti-malware won't agree because we edit your hosts file in Windows/System32/drivers/etc/, a file used to redirect nhl.com to another ip.
-We do that, to make sure the app will get stream links for games that are available.
-But don't worry, this server only responds in plain text and won't hurt your pc.
-If you don't trust us, find out by yourself by looking at our code.
+However, some anti-virus / anti-malware programs may conflict because the host files, used to redirect nhl.com to another IP address, are edited in Windows/System32/drivers/etc/.
+This is done to make sure the app will get stream links for available games.
+This server only responds in plain text and won't harm your PC.
+You can verify yourself by inspecting the code.

 # /_User interface_
 Everytime you launch NHLGames it will search for today's games.